It confirmed to everyone. I was a fake.

 It’s so brilliantly uncomfortably British to recoil at the idea of hand gestures (just one of these hugely successful added extras), but they have become so second nature I find myself having to sit on my hands so as not to look a complete tit in other zoom meetings – watch out for such exuberance if you should meet me anytime soon!

 In this time, where so many of us desire to hold our friends and family, this group of women has found ways to make up for the 2D life that so many of us are living at present, make up for lack of body language and all those social nuances we take for granted in ‘real’ life.
-It’s funny to think that in the last 4 months, while I’ve spent more time with some of these women than anyone beyond my husband and son, they’ve still never seen the back of my head and they don’t know how big my bum is.
+It’s funny to think that in the past months, while I’ve spent more time with some of these women than anyone beyond my husband and son, they’ve still never seen the back of my head and they don’t know how big my bum is.

 It is now no surprise that I have found myself merrily strolling in a different direction, to that which I was aiming, so soon into this blog – so I will attempt to reign myself in – but really I am just setting the scene for a question I was asked a few weeks ago by one of the founders of Mothers Who Make.